theimo1221/Hoffmation-Express/README.md

    The resulting file has to be saved to `config/private/roomConfig.json`
 2. Run `npm run create-rooms` to create the needed source files for your configuration.

-*Note*: Any room specific logic can be added to the `custom.ts` file of each room.
-If these files exist, they won't get overridden if you run `create-rooms` again.

 ### Connect to ioBroker
 1. Make sure the devices in ioBroker are named according to the following naming scheme:
    `00-[HmIP or Zigbee]-[Room name]-[DeviceType]-[RoomIndex]`